Punisher: 2010s and 2020s

 A new 13 issue series began in 2022 with Jason Aaron serving as the writer and art from Jesús Saiz and Paul Azaceta.
-It showcase Castle serving as an assassin of the ninja organization The Hand.
+It showcases Castle serving as an assassin of the ninja organization The Hand.
+In the 2022 run featuring the character, Castle joins The Hand, and adopts a new logo inspired by the Japanese mythological demon Oni.
+This was partly an attempt to distance the character from his traditional logo, which had been appropriated by far-right organizations in the US.